Buct0r/fullfetch/README.md

 Go to the [release page](https://github.com/Buct0r/fullfetch/releases) and download the <code>fullfetch_installer_(your_arch).exe</code>.

 ### Portable version
 Download the <code>fullfetch_portable_windows_(your_arch).zip</code> and extract it wherever you want.
-To make fullfetch avaible in every terminal, add the extracted folder address to your PATH variable.
+To make fullfetch available in every terminal, add the extracted folder address to your PATH variable.

 ### Winget